 If you have a car, keep your hospital bag in the car.
-If you’re going to take a taxi keep the bag by your front door.
+If you’re going to take a taxi, keep the bag by your front door.
 Make sure the bag is light enough to throw in a taxi.
 This means packing just what you need.

 Make sure you have these things packed in your hospital bag.
 You can buy everything else at stores inside the hospital.

-- Insurance paperwork
+- insurance paperwork

-- Sweater (hospitals are cold)
+- sweater (hospitals are cold)

-- Travel size toiletries
+- travel-size toiletries

-- Contact lens solution
+- contact lens solution

-Remember, if you get a c-section that means you’re having major surgery, not just delivering a baby.
+Remember, if you get a C-Section that means you’re having major surgery.
 You’ll spend a lot of time recovering in the hospital room.

-- Clothes for your baby
+- clothes for your baby

-Things to Help You During Delivery
+Things to Help Your Delivery

-Are you planning on delivering your baby at a hospital on the other side of the city?
-You might want to stay at a hotel close to that hospital for the last few days of your pregnancy.
+If you plan on delivering your baby at a hospital on the other side of Bangkok, you might want to stay at a hotel close to that hospital for the last few days of your pregnancy.

 What to Expect on Delivery Day

-To lower your stress levels, you should keep in mind this is Thailand and things work differently here.
-It doesn’t make things better or worse than the way they’re done in your home country.
-Just different.
-Here’s what you can expect.
+To lower your stress levels, you should keep in mind that this is Thailand and things work differently here.
+It doesn’t mean things are better or worse than the way they’re done in your home country, just different.

 The mother goes into the operating room with only the nurses and doctors.
-You can make plans at a private hospital for fathers to follow along.
-But dad usually waits outside for the good news.
+You can make plans at a private hospital for fathers to follow along, but dad usually waits outside for the good news.

-Once doctors have delivered the baby the father’s allowed to go in a snap a picture with his new family.
-Then the nurses shuffle the father out and tell him to wait for mom to recover.
+Once doctors have delivered the baby, the father can go in a snap a picture with his new family.
+Then the nurses shuffle dad out and tell him to wait for the mother to recover.
 Or he’ll get to see the baby in the delivery ward.

-When you check into the hospital nurses assign you a delivery room.
-If you’re contractions are far apart you won’t have much help.
-But as they get closer nurses assist you until it’s time for the doctor to deliver your baby.
+If your contractions are far apart, you won’t have much help.
+But as they get closer, nurses help you until it’s time for the doctor to deliver your baby.

 The Days After Delivery

 Whether you or your partner want to breastfeed or give formula or do a little of both, tell the nurses.
-They can make a note of it on your baby’s crib.
+They make a note of it on your baby’s crib.

-Home Country Birth Certificate
+Home Country Citizenship and Birth Certificates

 Paying for the Delivery

 When the doctor clears you and your newborn to leave the hospital, it’s time to pay for everything.
-You have two choices.
+You have two choices: